-Christine has been involved in pet rescue for over 25 years.
-She founded Faunadael Pet Rescue, fostering and adopting out cats, dogs, small pets, poultry and livestock.
+Christine Heal (she/her/hers/they/theirs/them) has been involved in pet rescue for over 25 years.
+She founded Faunadael Pet Rescue, fostering and adopting out cats, dogs, small pets, poultry, and livestock, as well as fostering for other rescue groups and shelters.

 Christine grew up on a Fraser Valley hobby farm where her parents supported—and tolerated!—her obsession with animals from insects to equines.
 She first attended university to become a veterinarian before switching to a different field, but still loves learning about animal behaviour.
 She has trained and/or trialed her dogs in competitive obedience, agility, Rally-O, herding, tricks and tracking, and horses, ponies, a donkey and a mule in various riding and driving disciplines.
 Her beloved pot-bellied pig Frankenswine lived for ten years as a part-time house pig, and taught her how clever pigs are!